carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 Let's imagine we need to install a package with tools for R developers.
 We can start by browsing to our favorite search engine, and make a search like: _R developers tools_.
 It will point us to a package called `devtools`.
+This package contains, among other things, functions to easily install from sources other than CRAN.
+It will be useful in the next section.
 The package can be installed by opening RStudio and browsing to the _Packages_ tab:

 ![Packages tab](../fig/packages.png)